Table of Contents

 Other important herbs:

-Kumari (Aloe vera) – “Kumari” refers to young girl.
+Kumari (Aloe vera) – “Kumari” refers to a young girl.
 It is used in the treatment of the diseases of young girls like – pimples and menstrual problems.
 The beauty of Aloe vera can be matched with the beauty of its health benefits.
 One thing must be considered that benefits of this wonderful herb are not limited to cosmetics.
 Aloe vera improves ovulation chances and induces menstruation.
-It also detoxifies blood.
-It is useful in treating Vata dosha imbalance.
+It also detoxifies the blood.
+Useful in treating Vata dosha imbalance.
 It has cold potency and balances all the three doshas.

 Malabur nut (Adhatoda vasica) – Malabur nut has effective anti-inflammatory and analgesic properties which helps in relieving pain and also helps in controlling excessive bleeding.
 In all types of bleeding disorders, usage of the malabur nut is recommended.

 Chandan (Santalum album) – Sandalwood is a coolant which is very useful in the disorders caused due to Pitta imbalance.
 It balances Kapha and Pitta doshas.
 It is useful in bleeding disorders and also detoxifies the blood.